 For example, you can use Google Trends’ comparison feature to visualize the difference in search traffic between important keywords for your business.

-Below you can see the terms ‘motivational speaker’ and ‘life coach’ in Google Trends.
-If you’ve been targeting only ‘life coach’ blog topics, the considerable traffic from motivational speaker could give you the confidence to push out more content related to that.
+Below you can see the terms “motivational speaker” and “life coach” in Google Trends.
+If you’ve been targeting only the keyword “life coach” in your blog topics, the considerable traffic from “motivational speaker” could give you the confidence to push out more content related to that.

-If you had a life coaching website in that area where you offer motivational speaking services, it might make sense to create more motivational speaker blog posts to service that market.
+If you have a life coaching website in one of those areas where you offer motivational speaking services, it might make sense to create more motivational speaker-related blog posts to service that market.

-💡 Brainstorming tip: Finding life coaching blog topics using Google Suggest and People Also Ask
+Finding Life Coach Content Ideas Using Google Suggest and People Also Ask

-If Google Trends doesn’t spark new ideas, there are a couple more free tools from Google that might do the trick.
+If Google Trends doesn’t spark new life coach content ideas, there are a couple more free tools from Google that might do the trick.